 In 1980, the Bishop Block was opened for the first time as a hotel by Mr. and Mrs. John Pickett.
 The Bishop was later bought by Cindy and Joe Finnie in the 1990’s, who lovingly restored the building to reflect the Victorian period in which Port Townsend originated from; most of the period pieces gracing the hotel were purchased locally.

 In September 2020, six months into the COVID-19 pandemic, Jessica Jennings and Eric Wennberg purchased The Bishop Hotel from Cindy and Joe Finnie.
-They are bringing a new perspective to the hotel, updating the lobby and gardens with a modern look and feel.
-In 2021, Bishop Block Bottle Shop – the hotel’s newest wine bar – was born.
-Chef Cameron creates exquisite, locally-sourced, small plates Wednesday-Saturday 3PM-9PM.
+They are bringing a new perspective to the hotel, updating the hotel and gardens with a modern look and feel.
+In 2021, Bishop Block Bottle Shop - the hotel's newest wine bar - was born.

 I experienced a serendipitous upgrade to a king suite with a natural-gas fireplace, a gorgeous bedroom, and a kitchenette.
 The rooms were immaculately clean, and the staff is friendly.
 The location and Victorian charm are also appreciated.
 The hotel is walking distance from Water Street and Hudson Point.

 “The views from our rooms were incredible!
 Pictures just don’t do it justice.
 This place is a mix of cozy charm and modern convenience.
 We will be recommending this place to everyone we know!”

 “Clean, cozy, and comfortable!
 We picked this place on a whim and were so impressed with everything.
 From a quick and easy check-in to a spotless room, it was everything we expected.”